USS Zafiro: Cable cutting

-USS Zafiro executed the first historical known cut of seacables in 1898.
+USS Zafiro executed the first historical known cut of subsea cables in 1898.
 The first attacks occurred in the Philippines, as Commodore George Dewey prepared for his extended stay in Manila Bay.
 When the Spanish governor-general refused to grant Dewey the use of the submarine cable from the Philippine capital Manila to Hong Kong, Dewey ordered the USS Zafiro to find and sever the cable.
 As part of the Spanish-American war she cuted in the Gulf of Manila the communication-cable connecting Manila to the Asian continent to isolate the Philippines from the rest of the world, as well as the cable connecting Manila to the Philippine city of Capiz and Capiz province.